 1. Test your idea as quickly as possible.
 Is there a demand for your product or service?
 Are people asking for it?
 Find out before you spend six months working on it.
 If you want to start a business making outdoor furniture, make a table and put it up on Craigslist and see what the demand is like.
 Better yet, get a picture of the table off the internet and put it up for sale and see if anyone responds.
 Have them contact you via email, not phone.
 This will give you time to build the table if you find a customer.

-A little over a year ago I had the idea to start teaching people more in depth about what I do.
+A little over a year ago I had the idea to start teaching people more in-depth about what I do.
 I ended up talking with Penelope Trunk for five minutes and she talked me into offering consulting.
 So that day I put up a little page on this site offering consulting.
 That led to me consulting for dozens of people all over the country over the course of the next year.
 I very quickly saw the demand.
-Once I knew that the demand existed, and improving on everything that I had been teaching in the consultations, I built ApplianceSchool.com with a friend of mine and it’s gone very well.
+Once I knew that the demand existed, and improving on everything that I had been teaching in the consultations, I built ApplianceSchool, which is now Tradeskills.io

 Don’t build it and expect them to come.
 Make darn sure they will come before you spend an enormous amount of time and money building it.